Skip to content

 If MCP still isn't working, you can use the CLI with -fJ flag instead.
 See CLI Fallback for LLMs for complete guidance.

-1. Check for Codex environment variable issues: If you are using Codex and the server fails to start due to missing gems, see Codex MCP env var passthrough workaround.
+1. Check for Codex environment variable issues: If you are using Codex and the server fails to start due to missing gems, you need to manually add env_vars = ["GEM_HOME", "GEM_PATH"] to your ~/.codex/config.toml.
+See the MCP Integration - Codex section for complete setup instructions.

 Path Issues with Version Managers